Whiteknight/ParserObjects/docs/v5/parser_usage.md

 ### Matching

 All `IParser<TInput>` types define a `.Match()` method which takes a `ParseState<TInput>` and returns a boolean.
-If `true`, the match has succeeded and the input sequence has been advanced, but no result value has been constructed or returned.
+If `true`, the match has succeeded and the input sequence has been advanced but no result value has been constructed or returned.
 If `false`, the match was not successful and the input sequence was returned to it's original position.

 ```csharp
 var ok = parser.Match(parseState);